Breaking Into Data Science

 The DOL reports that employment of data scientists is projected to grow 35% from 2022 to 2032, much faster than the average for all occupations.

-Which Skills are Important for Data Scientists?
+Which Skills are Important for Data Scientists/What are Interviewers Looking For?

 There are both technical and nontechnical skills that are important for data scientists to have to support in the work of collecting data, optimizing data, analyzing data, and reporting on results.
 ONET Online offers an excellent overview of on the job skills.